clue/reactphp-soap/README.md

 ### Client

-The `Client` class is responsible for communication with the remove SOAP WebService server.
+The `Client` class is responsible for communication with the remote SOAP WebService server.

 > Note: It's recommended (and easier) to wrap the `Client` in a `Proxy` instance